Fish omelette & greens

 - 2 whole eggs

-- Beat the eggs and egg whites in a bowl.
+- Beat eggs and egg whites in a bowl.

-- Add the fish & tomatoes to one side of the eggs.
+- When eggs are almost cooked, add fish (e.g. mackerel, tuna or sardines) & tomatoes, yeast (if using) to one side of the eggs.

-- Flip the empty half over filled half and plate up on the greens.
+- Flip empty half over filled half and plate up on the greens.